ztalab/ZASentinel/README.md

 We have designed our infrastructure and software to ensure that ZASentinel performs well, even when the usage of individual customers or our entire customer base increases.
 The main ways for us to achieve this goal include:

--Eliminate the backhaul/trombone problem-the traffic routed through ZASentinel takes a more direct route, instead of routing all traffic through a central gateway geographically far from the start and end points, thus reducing the delay of users and the bandwidth usage of organizations.
+- Eliminate the backhaul/trombone problem-the traffic routed through ZASentinel takes a more direct route, instead of routing all traffic through a central gateway geographically far from the start and end points, thus reducing the delay of users and the bandwidth usage of organizations.
 ZASentinel clients automatically and intelligently connect to ZASentinel controllers and relays, which provide the best performance according to the physical location of users at that time and the resources they need to connect to.
--Support split tunnel-Any user traffic that the organization chooses not to route through ZASentinel will completely bypass ZASentinel and be handled by user equipment independently.
+- Support split tunnel-Any user traffic that the organization chooses not to route through ZASentinel will completely bypass ZASentinel and be handled by user equipment independently.
 This reduces unnecessary traffic sent through additional hops.
--Load balancing-Zasentinel handles multiple levels of load balancing.
+- Load balancing-Zasentinel handles multiple levels of load balancing.
 The controllers and relays of ZASentinel are distributed in different places and geographical areas.
 As part of infrastructure planning, our goal is to allocate them strategically to reduce delays and provide load balancing in areas where expected traffic loads are high.
 For example, in high-traffic areas, we can add additional controllers and relays, and balance the load among them.
 By using the same IaaS provider hosting controller and relay used by customers (for example, in Alibaba Cloud, Huawei Cloud and GCP), the delay is further reduced.
 On the client side, customers can install multiple servers in the same remote network, and ZASentinel will automatically handle the load balance between the servers to meet the access request of a specific network.

--Handling extensions for customers-The traditional network access security model requires organizations to deploy and maintain their own security infrastructure, such as VPN gateways.
+- Handling extensions for customers-The traditional network access security model requires organizations to deploy and maintain their own security infrastructure, such as VPN gateways.
 Expanding the scale will increase the management cost disproportionately and occupy the resources that can be used for other plans.
 ZASentinel alleviates IT departments' concerns about expansion.
--Distributed authorization processing-the authorization processing workload is distributed, such as at the ZASentinel client level, which helps to improve the overall performance, instead of being concentrated in one place.
+- Distributed authorization processing-the authorization processing workload is distributed, such as at the ZASentinel client level, which helps to improve the overall performance, instead of being concentrated in one place.

 ## Information security plan